oat-sa/lib-health-check/README.md

 **Notes**:
 - you can provide to the `HealthChecker` (as 2nd constructor parameter) a [LoggerInterface](https://www.php-fig.org/psr/psr-3/#3-psrlogloggerinterface) instance to customise its logging behaviour.
-- by default, the `NullLogger` will be used
+- by default, the `NullLogger` will be used.
+- it is recommended to catch only known exceptions in order to form an appropriate result message.
+The unknown exceptions and errors should be bubbled up to the `HealthCheker` level.

 ## Tests